mnswdhw/PFSL/README.md

 we consider a test set having 2000 data points with an identical distribution of classes as the train set.

-To reproduce this results, run the following commands.
+To reproduce Table IV of the paper, run setting 1 with datapoints as 150 as illustrated above.
+To reproduce Table V of the paper follow the below commands.
 In all the commands argument --datapoints that denotes the number of datapoints of the large client has to be added.In our case it was 2000.

-* `python PFSL_Setting3.py --datapoints 2000 --dataset cifar10 --pretrained --model resnet18 -c 11`
+* `python PFSL_Setting3.py --datapoints 2000 --dataset cifar10 --pretrained --model resnet18 -c 11 --epochs 50`
-* `python FL_Setting3.py --datapoints 2000 --dataset cifar10  -c 11`
+* `python SFLv1_Setting3.py --datapoints 2000 --dataset cifar10_setting3 -c 11 --epochs 100`
-* `python SL_Setting3.py  --datapoints 2000 --dataset cifar10  -c 11`
+* `python SFLv2_Setting3.py --datapoints 2000 --dataset cifar10_setting3 -c 11 --epochs 100`
-* `python SFLv1_Setting3.py --datapoints 2000 --dataset cifar10  -c 11`
+* `python FL_Setting3.py --datapoints 2000 --dataset cifar10_setting3 -c 11 --epochs 100`
-* `python SFLv2_Setting3.py --datapoints 2000 --dataset cifar10  -c 11`
+* `python SL_Setting3.py --datapoints 2000 --dataset cifar10_setting3 -c 11 --epochs 100`

  </p>
  </details>